Lanquin and Semuc Champey

 Next was jumping off the bridge suicidal style.
-We did neither, but watched as some guy hurt himself on both events and came out with a swollen and red and purple arm and back where he thumped the water as if he had fallen on pavement.
+We did neither but watched as some guy hurt himself on both events and came out with a swollen and red and purple arm and back where he thumped the water as if he had fallen on a pavement.

 Back in the truck, we then cross over a very ‘B’ grade bridge, complete with a few missing planks, but provided a good wobble.

 There were heaps of howler monkeys in the trees, so we enjoyed watching them with their babies on their backs.
-It is also about now you need to make sure you have your water out, and your bug spray on.
+It is also at this time that you need to make sure you have your water out, and your bug spray on.

 When we finally reached the top, the view is just amazing.
-The water colour with the limestone shelf shows colours of aqua, green, and azure.
-Our guide gives us a lesson as to how the river flows deep under the limestone shelf of Shemuc Champay, and that the water flows up through the shelf, and there can even be some warmer pools.
+The watercolor with the limestone shelf shows colors of aqua, green, and azure.
+Our guide gives us a lesson as to how the river flows deep under the limestone shelf of Semuc Champey, and that the water flows up through the shelf, and there can even be some warmer pools.

-We then hike down, but once again we are left behind and a couple of times we were not too sure of which was we should go.
-Apparently there was a guide at the back behind us, but we didn’t see him.
+We then hike down, but once again we are left behind and a couple of times we were not too sure of which way we should go.
+Apparently, there was a guide at the back behind us, but we didn’t see him.

 When we arrived at the pools, there were lockers to put our things, but I had accidentally left the towel in the back of the truck.
 Oh well.
 My camera is waterproof, so we set off to enjoy the pools.